ricventu/laravel-route-maze/README.md

 ## Naming conventions

-Uri and route name are composed from directories, first part of the controller name (before `Controller`) and method name, all in kebab-case.
+Uri and route name are composed of directories name, first part of the controller name (before `Controller`) and method name, all in kebab-case.

 examples: